There are approximately a bazillion podcasts out there, so it’s fair to wonder whether the world needs another one.

 Literature is essential to the experience of being human.

-We need a podcast that honors literature in a human way.
+We need a podcast that honors literature in a the deepest, most human way and keeps it alive.

 3. We deserve better

-“Teach it as literature” is the answer to a riddle: How do you make sex boring?
+“Teach it as literature” is the answer to a faculty lounge riddle: How do you make sex boring?

 “SO long as there shall exist, by reason of law and custom, a social condemnation, which, in the face of civilization, artificially creates hells on earth, and complicates a destiny that is divine, with human fatality; so long as the three problems of the age—the degradation of man by poverty, the ruin of women by starvation, and the dwarfing of childhood by physical and spiritual night—are not solved; so long as, in certain regions, social asphyxia shall be possible; in other words, and from a yet more extended point of view, so long as ignorance and misery remain on earth, there will be a need for books such as this.”

-We need messages like this to be delivered by people who know what they’re talking about and aren’t afraid to say so.
-When I was at a student at UCLA, Professor Charles Berst stood on a piano and imitated Charles Dickens yelling at his characters late at night so loudly that neighbors called the police.
+We need messages like this to be delivered by people who know what they’re talking about and have the guts to say so.
+When I was an undergraduate at UCLA, Professor Charles Berst stood on a piano and imitated Charles Dickens yelling at his characters late at night so loudly that neighbors called the police.
 It made an impression.

 We need innovation in teaching and the arts just as much as we need it in our technology, economy, and natural environment.
 Humanity, creativity, and a sense of VOICE.